carletex/zulip-mytime-bot/README.md

 7. Run `$ python pressure_bot` and enter your HackerSchool user and password to get the auth and access token
 8. Send `pressure` in a private message to your Zulip bot and you should receive your time left in HackerSchool

+## Known issues

+If a user logs in with a email addresses that's different on zulip and hackerschool.com and queries the bot, we will crash :(

 ## Credits

 hs_oauth.py file was written by [@punchagan](https://github.com/punchagan)